KabirSamsi/KabirSamsi/README.md

 ## Background
 - I am a third-year undergrad studying Computer Science, Mathematics & Music at [Cornell University](https://www.cornell.edu/) with a concentration in [Programming Languages (PL)](https://pl.cs.cornell.edu/).
 I'll be applying to graduate programs next cycle.
 I love research, teaching and building software.

 - My interests lie in programming languages, compilers, formal verification and turning these into tools for building correct, efficient software.
-I work heavily within fullstack development, and enjoy playing with algorithms and competitive programming.
+I work heavily within fullstack development, and dabble in algorithms and competitive programming.

 - I am a strong believer that CS is at its best when used hand-in-hand with other areas.
 I am always searching new for ways to integrate fields ranging from [music](https://github.com/KabirSamsi/franz) to [ornithology](https://github.com/KabirSamsi/find-your-bird)!